For $40, Marie Kondo will help you organize your chaotic home

 Over the last six months, we’ve all spent more time at home than ever before.
 As a neat freak, this experience has made me hyper-conscious of the clutter around me.
 (I swear my overstuffed T-shirt drawer is mocking me.)

 I’m not alone.
 Marie Kondo has noticed a spike in interest in her tidying method during quarantine.
 And if you’re interested in Kondo-ing your home, she would like to guide you through the process.
-Today, Kondo’s company, KonMari, launches an online course called The Fundamentals of Tidying, consisting of 10 episodes that are between 3 and 20 minutes long, in which she demonstrates the foundation of her tidying method for just $39.99.
+Today, Kondo’s company, KonMari, launches an online course called Fundamentals of Tidying, consisting of 10 episodes that are between 3 and 20 minutes long, in which she demonstrates the foundation of her tidying method for just $39.99.

 The KonMari team had been planning to launch a video tutorial for a while, but the global lockdowns made such a product more urgent.
 “Many people are looking to make better use of their homes now that they are doing so much more at home, like working and homeschooling,” says KonMari’s CEO (and Kondo’s husband), Takumi Kawahara.